National Science Foundation

 Grant in 2018

-Tanzen Medical, founded in 2017 and located in Severna Park, Maryland, specializes in the development of clinically accurate wearable devices aimed at assessing and enhancing sleep quality in a home setting.
-The company's innovative technology is designed to aid in the diagnosis of sleep-related disorders, such as ADHD and narcolepsy, by monitoring nightly leg movements.
-This functionality allows users to track various aspects of their sleep, including quality, position, and arousal, ultimately promoting better sleep health.
+Tanzen Medical is a company based in Severna Park, Maryland, founded in 2017.
+It specializes in the development of clinically accurate wearable devices designed to assess and improve sleep quality in a home setting.
+The company's innovative device aids in diagnosing sleep-related disorders, such as ADHD and narcolepsy, by detecting nightly leg movements and enabling users to track various aspects of their sleep, including quality, position, and arousal.
+Tanzen Medical's focus on enhancing sleep health positions it as a key player in the wearable health technology sector.

 Iterex